-- When the Show empty object collections? switch is turned off, then all object collections which are empty will be hidden from browser tree. - When the Show system objects? switch is set to True, the client will display system objects such as system schemas (for example, pg_temp) or system columns (for example, xmin or ctid) in the tree control. - When the Show template databases? switch is set to True, the client will display template databases.
+- When the Show system objects? switch is set to True, the client will display system objects such as system schemas (for example, pg_temp) or system columns (for example, xmin or ctid) in the tree control. - When the Show template databases? switch is set to True, the client will display template databases.